 Classification of liabilities as current or non-current: Narrow-scope amendments to IAS 1 to clarify how to classify debt and other liabilities as current or non-current.

-Non-current liabilities with Covenants: The amendment requires that the above right may be subject to a company complying with covenants specified in a loan arrangements as well as additional disclosure required for future covenants.
+Non-current liabilities with covenants: The amendment specifies that an entity may be subject to complying with covenants specified in loan arrangements as well as additional disclosure required for future covenants.